uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

 Default Test Variations
 -----------------------

-When running UnitCL via the ComputeAorta ``check-UnitCL*`` CMake targets, various compiler configurations will be run.
+When running UnitCL via the oneAPI Construction Kit ``check-UnitCL*`` CMake targets, various compiler configurations will be run.
 For example, there is a configuration that sets ``-cl-opt-disable`` (``check-UnitCL-opt-disable``), one that sets ``-cl-wfv=always`` (``check-UnitCL-vecz``), etc. Some of these variations may have no effect on some customer targets.
 E.g., if a ComputeMux